 We also create separate branches for each sprint (currently aligned with calendar months).
 Like release branches, changes to the sprint branch require an entry in the issue tracker, triage approval, and a code review.
 We typically make a very small number of changes in the sprint branch.

-We periodically do bulk merges from the release branch into the modules branch, and from the modules branch to the trunk.
+We periodically do bulk merges from the release branch into the trunk.
 We also merge sprint branch changes into the trunk.
 Individual developers should NOT merge their checkins.
 This is currently a rotating responsibility, assigned to a developer for a period of time.

 If you make a branch checkin that you expect to be difficult to merge (for example, you know that the trunk code has already changed, or you make a better but riskier fix in the trunk), please alert the developer handling the merge duties and give guidance.